Don Messick: Early work

 At first, Messick wanted to be a ventriloquist and even supported himself as one for a time in the late 1940s and early 1950s.
-At age 15, Messick performed in front of the program manager and chief announcer at radio station WBOC in Salisbury, Maryland, and was given his own weekly show, for which Messick performed all of the character voices and sound effects.
+At the age of 15, Messick performed in front of the program manager and chief announcer at radio station WBOC in Salisbury, Maryland, and was given his own weekly show, for which Messick performed all of the character voices and sound effects.

 Messick moved back to Baltimore a year later, after graduating high school, and approached radio station WCAO about getting his one-man show on the air.
 As Messick worked to reduce the Baltimore accent identified by the manager of WCAO as an impediment to his radio career, Messick's father was killed, along with two other men, in an accident at the Nanticoke School.
 Two other workers and he were taking down a flagpole when it came into contact with electric power lines, electrocuting all three men.

 In 1944, Messick joined the US Army, performing for troops as a part of the Special Services for 20 months.
 Messick's first big break came when he was hired by the Mutual Broadcasting radio station in Los Angeles, where he played Raggedy Andy and Farmer Seedling on the radio series The Raggedy Ann Show.

 At MGM, Tex Avery was producing the Droopy cartoons.
-The regular voice actor Bill Thompson was unavailable.
-Avery hired Messick after Daws Butler, who voiced characters for MGM, suggested him.
+When regular voice actor Bill Thompson was unavailable, Avery hired Messick at veteran MGM voice actor Daws Butler's recommendation.